REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Reducio

 We denote the temporal down-sampling factor of a VAE as $f_t$ and the spatial one as $f_s$.
 Given an input video $\mathcal{V}$ with the shape of $3 \times T \times H \times W$, the compressed latent $z_{\mathcal{V}}$ as the input into diffusion models fall into the space of $|z| \times T/f_t \times H /f_s \times W/f_s$, where $z$ denotes the latent channel.
 Thanks to the superior performance of open-source Stable Diffusion (SD)~\cite{stablediffusion} models, it has been a common practice to leverage SD-VAE to process images and videos into compressed latent.
 Typically, as shown in (a) of \cref{fig:vae_net}, SD-VAE is built upon 2D convolution with $f_s=8$ and $f_t=1$.

-\textbf{\system charm on videos.} As adjacent video frames share large similarities in pixel space, video signals are inherently more redundant than images.
-Based on this idea, we adopt a more aggressive down-sampling factor for video autoencoder.
-Specifically, we inflate the 2D convolutions into 3D convolutions and increase the number of autoencoder blocks, increasing $f_t$ and $f_s$ to 4 and 16, as illustrated in (b) of \cref{fig:vae_net}.
-While the overall down-sampling factor increases by $16\times$, the compressed latent space suffices to achieve comparable pixel-space reconstruction performance, making a strong case for the potential of extremely shrinking video latent dimension.
+\textbf{\system charm on videos.} As adjacent frames share large similarities in pixel space, video signals inherently contain more redundancy than images.
+Therefore, we apply a more aggressive down-sampling strategy for video autoencoder.
+Specifically, we employ 3D convolutions and increase the number of autoencoder blocks, increasing $f_t$ and $f_s$ to 4 and 16, as shown in (b) of \cref{fig:vae_net}, respectively.
+Though the overall down-sampling factor increases by $16\times$, the compressed latent space suffices to achieve comparable pixel-space reconstruction quality, highlighting the potential for extremely shrinking video latent dimensions.

 As for image-to-video generation, we argue that video latent can be further compressed as the content image contains rich visual details and substantial overlapping information.
-In such a scenario, video latents can be further simplified to represent the motion information.
-We can find similar spirits in video codec~\cite{richardson2011h}, where carefully designed modules use reference frames as inputs to perform high-fidelity reconstruction of a given compressed code.
+In such a scenario, video latents can be further compressed to represent the motion information.
+We can find similar spirits in the video codec~\cite{richardson2011h}, where carefully designed modules use reference frames as inputs to perform high-fidelity reconstruction of a given compressed code.
 Specifically, we propose to cast the \textit{\system} charm on video latent space, as shown in (c) of \cref{fig:vae_net}.
 Generally, we choose the middle frame $V_{T/2}$ as the content guidance, compress input videos by an extreme down-sampling factor with a 3D encoder, and reconstruct from the latent space with the aid of content frame features pyramids.
 Specifically, we infuse content features of sizes varying in $H/8 \times W/8$ and $H/4 \times W/4$ via cross-attention within the decoder, adopt an extreme compression ratio, \ie, $f_s=32$ and $f_t=4$.
 While \textit{Reducio}-VAE projects videos into $64\times$ more compressed latent space than one of SDXL-VAE~\cite{podell2023sdxl}, it significantly outperforms the latter in reconstruction performance.

+Note that we train \system-VAE on videos of $256 \times256$ resolution.
+To encode and decode high-resolution videos without exceeding the memory limit, we split the input video into overlapping tiles along the spatial dimension, following the approach used in Movie Gen~\cite{polyak2024movie}.
+In practice, we use a tile size of 256 (8 in latent space) with an overlap of 64 pixels (2 latents).
+Overlapping latents and decoded video regions are blended using linear combinations.